themathiou/apex/README.md

 # Apex

-A single project to play around with latest Angular.
+Experimental project to play around with latest Angular (6).
 Fetches a list with F1 drivers and presents them in a list.
 Click on any driver opens a view with Driver's details.
 Sorting and filtering is also available for the list.